MarionBarbee/Sudoku_solver/README.md

 Suppose you want to see if the program can solve a Sudoku puzzle with the theoretical minimum number of clues, which is 17 clues:

 Please note: There are 17 clue puzzles which have no valid solution (invalid puzzle).
 There are also puzzles with 17 clues which have multiple solutions (invalid puzzle).
-There are no valid Sudoku puzzles which have less than 17 clues.
+There are no Sudoku puzzles which have less than 17 clues which only have one unique solution (valid puzzle).

 Step 1: Download "Sudoku_solver.exe" and "17clues" from this gitHub repository.